Online MBA Programs in Missouri

-Southeast Missouri State University is located in Cape Girardeau, Missouri, with a number of regional campuses spread across the state.
-The school is AACSB-Accredited and offers an MBA program in a variety of formats: traditional, online, and accelerated.
+Southeast Missouri State University (SEMO) is located in Cape Girardeau, Missouri, with several regional campuses spread across the state.
+The school is AACSB-accredited and offers an MBA program in a variety of formats: traditional, online, and accelerated.
 Each program is built on the same curriculum and designed to give students the skills required for managerial success.

-SMSU’s MBA program is 33 credit hours in length, and can be completed via a traditional route of studying on-campus either full-time or part-time, or online.
-And for students who are completing an undergraduate degree, MBA courses can be started during their junior or senior year.
+SEMO’s MBA program is 33 credit hours in length and can be completed via a traditional route of studying on-campus, either full-time or part-time or online.
+And for students who are completing an undergraduate degree, MBA courses can be started during their junior or senior year of study.
 A variety of concentrations are offered, including Accounting, Sport Management, Industrial Management, General Management, and others.
-Concentrations typically require 9 – 12 credits.
+Concentrations typically require nine to 12 credits.

-In addition, students must have completed a number of foundational course before beginning the program.
+Also, students must have completed many foundational courses before beginning the program.
 Most students with an undergraduate business degree will meet all these requirements.
-Course examples include College Algebra, Principles of Accounting, Principles of Macroeconomics, and others.
+Prerequisite course examples include College Algebra, Principles of Accounting, Principles of Macroeconomics, and others.

-To apply, students must submit all accredited undergraduate transcripts along with an official GMAT test score.
+To apply, students must submit all accredited undergraduate transcripts along with official GMAT test scores.
 Competitive GMAT and GPA scores are required and vary according to regular admission or probationary admission.
-In addition, applicants without an undergraduate degree in business must complete a variety of foundational business courses.
-These include College Algebra, Principles of Financial Accounting, Principles of Marketing, and others.
+Also, applicants without an undergraduate degree in business must complete various foundational business courses, including College Algebra, Principles of Financial Accounting, Principles of Marketing, and others.

 5. University of Central Missouri

-UCM’s MBA program is 33 credit hours in length, which consists of 18 core course credits, 9–15 concentration credits, and three – six elective credits.
-The program can be pursued on a full-time or part-time schedule, with full-time students able to complete the program in three semesters.
-The program starts every fall, and all core classes are offered in the evenings from 6–8:45 PM.
+UCM’s MBA program is 33 credit hours in length, consisting of 18 core course credits, nine to 15 concentration credits, and three to six elective credits.
+The program can be pursued on a full-time or part-time basis, with full-time students completing the program in three semesters.
+The program starts every fall, and all core classes are offered in the evenings from 6:00 to 8:45 PM.

 Elective courses are offered either on campus during the day, at night, or online.
-Students can choose from a number of concentrations, including Accounting, Finance, Marketing, and others.
+Students can choose from many concentrations, including Accounting, Finance, Marketing, and others.
 Students with a non-business undergraduate degree must complete nine credits of foundational business courses before beginning the MBA program.

 To apply, applicants must submit an accredited undergraduate transcript with a minimum GPA of 2.5.
 An official GMAT score of at least 400 must also be submitted.
-Work experience is not required, however, students without an undergraduate business degree will be required to complete nine credits of undergraduate foundational business courses.
-Program start date is every fall.
+Work experience is not required; however, students without an undergraduate business degree will be required to complete nine credits of undergraduate foundational business courses.
+There are program start dates every fall.

 6. University of Missouri

-- Trulaske execMBA – The Trulaske execMBA is a 21-month program built on a 25/75 hybrid model, which means students spend 25% of their time on campus and 75% of their time studying independently, online.
+- Trulaske ExecMBA — The Trulaske ExecMBA is a 21-month program built on a 25/75 hybrid model, which means students spend 25% of their time on campus and 75% of their time studying independently and online.
 The program is built on a cohort structure and includes a global residency.
 Classes are eight weeks in length, and on-campus classes are taught on the weekends.
-In addition, a mandatory four-day campus orientation is required at the beginning and end of the program.
+Also, a mandatory four-day campus orientation is required at the beginning and end of the program.
 No electives are offered.

-- Accelerated Professional MBA – This program is 33 credits in length, with classes delivered weeknights.
+- Accelerated Professional MBA – This program is 33 credits in length, with classes delivered on weeknights.
 It is ideal for working professionals who hold an undergraduate degree in business and plan to continue working while pursuing their MBA.
-It can be completed in two years or less, and provide students with 24 credit hours of elective classes.
+It can be completed in two years or less and includes 24 credit hours of elective classes.
 As with the professional part-time program, international travel experience is optional.
 Start dates for this program are January, May, and August.

-- Executive MBA – The Executive MBA program is 40 credit hours in length and delivered via two Saturdays and one Friday every month.
-It is designed for managers with work experience who desire to pursue their career and education at the same time.
+- Executive MBA – The Executive MBA program is 40 credit hours in length and delivered on two Saturdays and one Friday every month.
+It is designed for managers with work experience who desire to pursue their careers and education simultaneously.
 The program can be completed in just under two years.
 It is cohort-based, and a mandatory international abroad experience is required.
 The program begins every August.

-- Intensive Full-Time MBA – As its name suggests, this program will demand a lot from you – but also give a lot in return.
-Classes are delivered during the day from Monday to Friday, and it is 42 credits in length.
-The entire program can be completed in 11 months, and it is ideal for students who have business experience and want to quickly complete their education.
-This program includes an eight-week internship, and the option to pursue two – four electives.
+- Intensive Full-Time MBA – As its name suggests, this program will demand a lot from you, but it will also give a lot in return.
+Classes are delivered during the day from Monday to Friday, and the program itself is 42 credits in length.
+The entire program can be completed in 11 months and ideal for students who have business experience and want to complete their education quickly.
+This program includes an eight-week internship and the option to pursue two to four electives.
 It is cohort-based and begins every August.

-Entrance requirements for each program vary, but all have at least one thing in common: they are competitive.
-In general, an accredited undergraduate degree in any field is required [the Accelerated Professional MBA requires an undergraduate degree in business].
-In addition, a minimum of two or more years work experience is required [the Executive MBA requires at least seven years of managerial work experience].
-Apart from the Executive MBA, each program also requires an official GMAT score.
-The Professional and Accelerated Professional MBA programs require a score of at least 450, while the Intensive Full-Time MBA program requires a score of at least 650.
+Entrance requirements for each program vary, but all are competitive.
+In general, an accredited undergraduate degree in any field is required (the Accelerated Professional MBA requires an undergraduate degree in business).
+Also, a minimum of two or more years of work experience is required (the Executive MBA requires at least seven years of managerial work experience).
+Except for the Executive MBA, each program also requires official GMAT scores.
+The Professional and Accelerated Professional MBA programs require a GMAT score of at least 450, while the Intensive Full-Time MBA program requires a score of at least 650.

 8. University of Missouri – St. Louis

-UMSL is a well-regarded public institution that offers a variety of AACSB-Accredited MBA programs.
-The school has been ranked in the top 3% of business schools in the nation by the Princeton Review, and is well known for graduates that have a strong work ethic and are prepared for the business environment.
+UMSL is a well-regarded public institution that offers a variety of AACSB-accredited MBA programs.
+The school has been ranked in the top 3% of business schools in the nation by the Princeton Review and is well known for graduates who have a strong work ethic and are prepared for the business environment.
 The school offers three types of MBAs, including a Flex, Professional, and International MBA.

 - Flex MBA – The Flex MBA is designed for working professionals with classes delivered in the evenings.
-The program includes nine credits of foundational courses, and 18 credits of business core courses.
+The program includes nine credits of foundational courses and 18 credits of business core courses.
 Nine credits of advanced topics and electives are also required, along with a capstone course.
-At minimum, the program is 39 credits in length, but for students without a business background, the program can stretch up to 48 credits.
-Students can choose from a variety of areas to emphasize in, including Accounting, Finance, International Business, Operations Management, and more.
-Each emphasis requires anywhere from nine – 12 credits.
+The program is 39 credits in length at a minimum, but for students without a business background, the program can stretch up to 48 credits.
+Students can choose from various areas of emphasis, including Accounting, Finance, International Business, Operations Management, and more.
+Each emphasis requires anywhere from nine to12 credits.
 The flex program can also be enhanced with an international perspective.
 UMSL’s International MBA program is a two-year full-time program that allows students to take courses outside of the United States for the first year with a partnering university.

-- Professional MBA – UMSL’s Professional MBA program is a 48 credit hour program designed for working professionals.
-It is cohort-based, and can be completed within two years.
+- Professional MBA – UMSL’s Professional MBA program is a 48-credit-hour program designed for working professionals.
+It is cohort-based and can be completed within two years.
 Classes are 12 weeks in length, with two new courses being introduced every three months.
-The program is built on a hybrid model, with classes being delivered online and on-campus [one weekend per month, Friday – Saturday].
+The program is built on a hybrid model, with classes delivered online and on-campus (one weekend per month, Friday through Saturday).

-To apply to either program, applicants must submit an accredited undergraduate transcript along with an official GMAT score.
-A minimum GPA of 3.0 and minimum GMAT score of at least 500 is required.
+To apply to either program, applicants must submit an accredited undergraduate transcript along with official GMAT scores.
+A minimum GPA of 3.0 and a minimum GMAT score of 500 is required.
 The Flex MBA begins in the fall, spring, and summer, while the Professional and International MBA programs only begin in the fall.

 9. Washington University – St. Louis

 Washington University – St. Louis is a leading research institution that offers many high-quality programs, including MBA programs.
-The Olin Business school is AACSB-Accredited, and offers a Full-Time MBA, Professional MBA, and Executive MBA.
-Each program is unique in focus and delivery method, but all are taught by the school’s top-notch faculty.
+The Olin Business school is AACSB-accredited, and offers a Full-Time MBA, Professional MBA, and Executive MBA.
+Each program is unique in focus and delivery method, but the school’s top-notch faculty teach all.

 - Full-Time MBA – The Full-Time MBA is designed to enhance critical thinking, foster a collaborative environment, and encourage experiential learning.
 The program is 66 credits in length, of which almost 75% are elective courses.
-What’s more, the program’s curriculum is built on a career platform which helps prepare students for careers in specific areas.
-Platforms include consulting, entrepreneurship, marketing, and more.
+The program’s curriculum is built on a career platform that helps prepare students for careers in specific areas, including consulting, entrepreneurship, marketing, and more.
 Joint degree programs and global learning opportunities are also available.
-Completion time is two years.
+The completion time for the program is two years.

 - Professional MBA – The Olin Professional MBA is designed for working professionals who need flexibility while pursuing their education.
 The program begins every fall or spring, and classes are taught in the evenings or on the weekends.
-The program can be completed in as little as three years, and offers 30 hours of elective courses.
-The program is 54 credits in total, with 24 credits of core classes and 30 credits of electives.
-Students can choose to pursue the program at a pace that suits them.
+The program can be completed in as little as three years.
+The program is 54 credits in total, comprised of 24 credits of core classes and 30 credits of electives.
+Students can choose to pursue the program at a pace that best suits them.

-- Executive MBA – The WashU Executive MBA program is offered in St. Louis or Denver, St. Louis or Kansas City, and Shanghai.
-It is designed for working professionals in mid to senior level management positions with 8 to 10 years experience.
+- Executive MBA – The WashU Executive MBA program is offered in St. Louis, Shanghai, and Mumbai.
+It is designed for working professionals in mid-to senior-level management positions with eight to 10 years of experience.
 Key areas of emphasis include strategy, leadership, and competitive markets.
-Each program is 20 months in length [the Shanghai program is 18 months in length].
-The Executive MBA in St. Louis or Denver begins every September, while the Executive MBA in St. Louis or Kansas City and Shanghai begins every April.
+The US program is 20 months in length, while the Shanghai and Mumbai programs are 18 months.
+The Executive MBA in St. Louis begins every September, while the Executive MBA in Shanghai begins in April, and the Executive MBA in Mumbai begins every July.

 Additional Online MBA Programs in Missouri